owenclivee/gatsby-starter-wordpress-pagebuilder/README.md

     _The child theme contains the JSON for the component/layout acf fields.
 It also contains a functions.php, which hooks into wordpress to sync the acf fields, and also creates relative menu paths for Gatsby._

-    Update the wordpress url in `.env.development` to point to your wordpress backend.
+    Create a `.env.development` file with a variable named `WORDPESS_URL` pointing to your local wordpress install.
+E.g `WORDPRESS_URL="http://mylocalwordpress.dev"`.

 ## Developing